hasumikin/mrubyc-utils/README.md

 You can use mrubyc-utils as wrapper command fot those gems because mrubyc-utils does not depend on rubyenv.
 Note that this feature is available on v0.0.6+

+### Wapper of any command

+Any argument except `test`, `debugger` and options which mrubyc-utils accepts will be executed as it is with changing `RBENV_VERSION` into CRuby version you specified at the time of `mrubyc-utils install`

+For example, this command will run CRuby's `rfd` in spite of .ruby-version is mruby-x.x.x

+    $ mrubyc-utils rfd

 ### Usage

 This is equivalent to `mrubyc-test init`